The Most Dangerous Highways for Truck Accidents in Atlanta

 I-285: The Perimeter

 I-285 is a 63.98-mile loop that encircles Atlanta and serves as the city’s primary freight bypass route.
-Distribution centers, warehouses, and industrial facilities line much of its length, which means trucks are not just passing through; they are entering and exiting constantly.
+Distribution centers, warehouses, and industrial facilities line much of its length, so trucks are constantly entering and exiting, rather than just passing through.

 The stretch between I-20 on the south side and I-75/I-85 on the north carries some of the highest commercial vehicle volumes in Georgia.
 The I-285/I-85 interchange, known as Spaghetti Junction, has 13 levels of ramps and is one of the most complex interchanges in the country.
-Merging and lane changes at truck speed in that environment leave almost no room for error.
+Merging and lane changes in this environment leave almost no room for error for trucks traveling at speed.

 The Downtown Connector (I-75/I-85)